 Caesar Weed Flower grows in abundance on the roadsides just after the monsoons in the villages of Goa.
-These beautiful pink flowers of the weed naturally attract the attention of the passer’s by.
-The weed’s botanical name is Urena lobata, also called Congo jute and in Hindi Bachita, Unga and Lapetua.
+These beautiful pink flowers of the weed naturally attract the attention of the passers-by.
+The weed’s botanical name is Urena Lobata, also called Congo jute, and in Hindi Bachita, Unga and Lapua.

 The flowers grow singly in the axil of the leaf, have five petals that are usually pink.
-The fibre of the weed reportedly has many uses like the jute fibre.
-The flower is about 3 cm is diameter and you can partly see an insect inside it.
+The fiber of the weed reportedly has many uses like the jute fiber.
+The flower is about a cm in diameter and you can partly see an insect inside it.

-Freshly bloomed Caesar Weed flower with lush green fields for background, with the added spider net on the weed drew my attention to photograph them.
-Monsoons at Goa as elsewhere reactivates the growth of vegetation and one can find these kind of colorful Indian wild flowers drawing the attention of nature enthusiasts and photographers.
+Freshly bloomed flowers with lush green fields for background, with the added spider net on the weed, drew my attention to photographing them.
+Monsoons at Goa as elsewhere reactivates the growth of vegetation and one can find this kind of colorful Indian wildflowers drawing the attention of nature enthusiasts and photographers.
 The lush green fields in the background add to the charm of the beautiful colors of the flowers.

 It is a tender perennial, variable, erect, ascendant shrub measuring up to about 8 ft tall.
 The stems are covered with minute, star-like hairs.
 Considered a weed, it is widely distributed in the tropics and seen across Goa.
 The weed grows rapidly invading disturbed areas.